 Frederick was born in 1920 in Cornwall to Morris and Dorothy (nee Rickard) Finch.
 He joined the Hampshire Regiment (Regimental No. 5441948) serving as a private with the 2nd/4th Battalion.
 He was probably involved in the battle for the Gothic Line in Italy that ran from the 24th August 1944 to the 23rd September 1944, when he was killed in action on the 22nd September, 1944.
 He was interred at the Coriano Ridge War Cemetery, Italy.

-James was born in 1920 at St. Germans, his mother was Gladys Mary (nee Plummer) Heaney.
+James was born in 1920 at St. Germans.
+He married Gladys Mary Plummer.
 He joined the Royal Navy (Service No. D/JX 145641) serving as a petty officer aboard HM Motor Torpedoe Boat 667.
 It was on this boat that he was killed by accidental methyl bromide poisoning on the 5th March, 1943.
 He was interred at the Upton Cross (St Paul) Churchyard.

 The War Diary for the 6th AL Brigade tells of Lt.
 Kittow’s death during the Battle.

 “12th June 1944:

 2140 – Colns grey smoke, BREVILLE 137741.
 Coln smoke and fire at 138739.
 Fire broken out 129754.
 Visit from Brig of 154 Bde.
 Lt KITTOW seriously wounded.
 Later died.
 Pte REDDALL killed.”

 He was interred at the Ranville War Cemetery, Calvados, France.